Solar Panel Cost in Rockford, IL (2026): Savings Calculator & Tax Credits

 Frequently Asked Questions

-The average solar installation in the Rockford area costs approximately $14,500 for a 7 kW system before incentives.
-After the 30% federal tax credit and Illinois state incentives, the net cost drops to approximately $10,150.
+A typical solar installation in Rockford costs approximately $14,500 for a 7 kW system (about $2.07/watt) before incentives.
+After the 30% federal tax credit, the net cost drops to approximately $10,150.
+That is near the U.S. average of $15,000.
+See all Illinois incentives.

 SolarSavingsAI Research Team